GluuFederation/docs-cb-prod/docs/source/index.md

     ./setup.py --remote-couchbase
     ```

-- The setup script will ask some questions, along with the hostname (we used the IP address), Administrative username (we used `admin`) and password for that administrative user.
-The password set for Couchbase will be automatically assigned to be the oxTrust admin password.
+- The setup script will ask some questions, along with the Couchbase hostname and admin username and password.
 - Complete installation.

 ### Test